All right, news roundup, information overload hour, toll free.

 Here's just some of the highlights.

-An hour and twenty minutes.
+An hour and 20 minutes.

 Mr. Zelensky and I talked about the kind of guarantees we could make in the meantime.

-Uh the daughter of Iceland and uh um and uh I uh I want to say I think we've had a very productive summit.
+And I want to say I think we've had a very productive summit.

-I mean spy Russia on Ukraine.
+I mean, spy Russia on Ukraine.

 I mean, he doesn't know the difference between Vladimir Putin and President Zelensky.